xf1op/RoFFlagger/README.md

 Script will not contain any bypasses such as "ixpSettings.json" or any other file overwriting.
 It is bannable and can result in termination as it is an cache poisoning!

-Launch script without administrator, it will only prompt you if it finds Roblox inside "Program Files" directory.
+Launch script without administrator, it will not prompt you for anything.